Farnam123/new123/README.md

 Testing: Test signals in Ott Market's demo account before live trading.

 Troubleshooting
-If you encounter build errors on Render (e.g., Cannot import 'setuptools.build_meta'):
+If you encounter build errors on Render (e.g., No matching distribution found for tensorflow):

+Ensure Python 3.10 is selected in Render's advanced settings.
-Ensure setuptools is included in requirements.txt.
+Verify setuptools and wheel are included in requirements.txt.
-Use Python 3.10 instead of 3.13 for better compatibility.
+If using Render's free plan, consider upgrading to a paid plan for sufficient resources to build TensorFlow.
 Check Render logs for specific dependency issues.

 Contributing